 Mollie Mitchell

 Mollie is the President and Founder of The K12 Search Group.
-She is a passionate education reformer who has been recruiting in the sector since 2001, longer than any of her direct competitors.
-Since creating The K12 Search Group in 2007, Mollie has worked with dozens of high-performing charter school operators and education reform organizations nationwide to help them recruit executive talent.
+She has been an executive recruiter in the education sector since 2001, longer than any of her direct competitors.
+Since creating The K12 Search Group in 2007, Mollie has worked with dozens of high-performing charter school operators, state charter school associations, and K-12 education nonprofits nationwide to help them recruit executive talent.

-Prior to founding The K12 Search Group, Mollie led recruitment at The Broad Center, a nonprofit organization created by businessman and philanthropist Eli Broad to attract and train talented leaders to work in charter schools and urban school systems.
+Before founding The K12 Search Group, Mollie led recruitment efforts at The Broad Center, a nonprofit organization established by businessman and philanthropist Eli Broad to attract and train talented leaders for charter schools and urban school systems.
 Mollie was the first full-time staff member hired to oversee all recruiting activities for the Center’s two leadership development programs: The Broad Superintendents Academy, a ten-month competitive fellowship to prepare professionals to run large urban school systems, and The Broad Residency, a two-year placement program for rising leaders in a large urban school system or CMOs.
 She designed and managed the entire annual selection and admissions process for both programs.

-Mollie started her career as an executive recruiter at Heidrick & Struggles, a leading global search firm.
+Mollie started her executive search career at Heidrick & Struggles, a leading global search firm.

 Mollie holds a BA from Brigham Young University and an MA from Marymount University.
 She is a dedicated advocate for educational equity and has served on the boards of charter schools in Los Angeles, Austin, and Santa Fe.
 She was also a board trustee of Great Minds, the creator of high-quality curricula, Eureka Math, and Wit & Wisdom.